SharePoint/sp-dev-docs/docs/general-development/sharepoint-development-overview.md

-Table 1 shows the resources for setting up a development environment and beginning to take advantage of the new capabilities for building farm solutions with SharePoint 2013.
+Table 1 shows the resources for setting up a development environment and beginning to take advantage of the new capabilities for building farm solutions with SharePoint.